asingh49/b2b-nav-study/README.md

 - Cohen's d = 0.80 (large effect per Cohen's guidelines)
 - Indicates practical significance beyond statistical significance
 - Users would notice this performance difference in real-world use

+## Study Limitations & Future Research

+**Limitations**
+- Sample Size:
+    - n=30 is typical for pre-build validation, but I'd recommend n=50+ for high-confidence launch decisions or when engineering cost is very high.
+- Lab Environment:
+    - Testing in controlled conditions doesn't capture real-world interruptions, multitasking, or time pressure that enterprise users face daily.
+- Task Coverage:
+    - 5 tasks represent core workflows but may not reflect all edge cases or advanced user needs.
+- Timeframe:
+    - Single-session testing can't assess learnability over time or retention of navigation patterns.

 ---